William Stephens Smith: Later life

 In the aftermath of the failed expedition, Colonel Smith and Ogden were indicted by a federal grand jury in New York for violating the Neutrality Act of 1794 and put on trial.
 Colonel Smith claimed his orders came from President Thomas Jefferson and US Secretary of State James Madison, who refused to appear in court.
 Judge William Paterson of the US Supreme Court ruled that the President "cannot authorize a person to do what the law forbids."
 Both Smith and Ogden stood trial and were found not guilty.
-His son William Steuben later escaped from the jail in Puerto Cabello.
+His son, William Steuben, later escaped from the jail in Puerto Cabello.

 In 1807, Smith moved to Lebanon, New York.
 He was elected as a Federalist to the 13th United States Congress, holding office from March 4, 1813, to March 3, 1815.
 He ran for a second term in 1814, and appeared to defeat Westel Willoughby Jr.

 The Secretary of State of New York initially issued his credentials of election to the 14th United States Congress, but Smith did not claim the seat.
-Some of the ballots had been returned for "Westel Willoughby," without the "Jr.," and so Smith initially appeared to have a majority.
+Some of the ballots had been returned for "Westel Willoughby," without the "Jr.", and so Smith initially appeared to have a majority.
 Smith declined to challenge the results, and on December 15, 1815, at the start of the first session of the 14th Congress, the House voted that Willoughby was entitled to the seat.

 Death

-Smith died in Smith Valley in the town of Lebanon in 1816.
-He is interred in the West Hill Cemetery in the Town of Sherburne, on New York State Route 80.
+Smith died in Smith Valley, Lebanon, New York in 1816.
+He is interred in West Hill Cemetery in Sherburne, New York.

 Family

 William Stephens Smith was the son of John Smith, a wealthy New York City merchant, and Margaret Stephens.
-He had many brothers and sisters, and his sister Sally was married to Charles Adams, the son of John Adams and brother of John Quincy Adams.
-Sally's daughter Abigail Louisa Smith Adams married the banker and philosopher Alexander Bryan Johnson; their son, William's grandnephew, Alexander Smith Johnson, became a judge.
+His siblings included a sister, Sally, who was married to Charles Adams, the son of John Adams and brother of John Quincy Adams.
+Sally's daughter, Abigail Louisa Smith, Adams married the banker and philosopher Alexander Bryan Johnson; their son, William's grandnephew, Alexander Smith Johnson, became a judge.

 He and his wife, Abigail Adams, had four children: